 An active subscriber is any subscriber that you are currently sending email to through WordFly.
 An active subscriber could be engaged or disengaged.
 On the Monthly Subscriber Plan you are placed in a pricing tier based on the amount of active email addresses.
 Learn more

 What’s considered an Inactive Subscriber?

-An inactive subscriber is any subscriber who has unsubscribed, hard bounced, or clicked the "this is spam" button, as well as any subscriber you haven’t sent email to in over 90 days.
+An inactive subscriber is any subscriber you haven’t sent email to in over 90 days.
 An inactive subscriber could be engaged or disengaged.

 What am I charged for each month?

 You’re invoiced for your active subscribers at the end of each month.
-Subscribers who unsubscribe, click the spam button or hard bounce will remain on the active subscriber count until the end of the month when the response is received.
+Subscribers who unsubscribe, click the spam button, or hard bounce will remain on the active subscriber count for two months.

 How do I remove subscribers from the active subscriber count?